-This Queen terrace, has a minimal interior design and for me has an art deco vibe.
-These earthy rooms, which balance light hued wood and colourful textiles.
-The leather bed head along side the wool inspired stool for me was a modern home away from home.
-And with industrial elements like the raw steel terrace and anodized bronze, brass inspired taps within the bathrooms, is why once again I felt I was living the lifestyle as a local person here in New York.
+This Queen terrace has a minimal interior design and for me has an art deco vibe.
+These earthy rooms, which balance light-hued wood and colourful textiles.
+The leather bed head alongside the wool inspired stool for me was a modern home away from home.
+And with industrial elements like the raw steel terrace and anodized bronze, brass inspired taps within the bathrooms, is why once again I felt I was living the lifestyle like a local person here in New York.
 It felt like a home apposed to a hotel stay, which is what I love.
-The space subtly encourages you to explore, touch, and immerse yourself in your environment at a slower pace.
+Space subtly encourages you to explore, touch, and immerse yourself in your environment at a slower pace.

 In other words, the room is a respite from a world built for speed.

 The memory foam mattress was very comfortable with endless amounts of oversized pillows which allowed me to observe the city skyline overlooking Manhattan.

 Creating sinuous forms with these wall tiles, with a slightly rougher finish alongside smooth glossy ones, was very calming to either soak in the bath or have an open huge space for a rain shower.
 What I loved about this tile art was the flooring contrast of intricate floor tile patterns that gave this hotel a niche edge, resulting in a fabulous texture.
 Alongside this was the ornate, anodized bronze, brass taps that served two purposes a luxury relaxing bath experience, very pleasing to the eye and also the high water pressure that filled my large tub in no time at all.

 By maximising the space the result was the presence of a piece of oasis apposed to the standard everyday hotel bathroom experience.